arangodb/docs/3.11/programs-arangod-ldap.md

 let the primary servers handle some users and the secondary others.

 Instead of `--ldap.<OPTION>` you need to specify `--ldap2.<OPTION>`.
-Authentication / authorization will first check the primary LDAP server.
+Authentication / authorization first checks the primary LDAP server.
-If this server cannot authenticate a user, it will try the secondary one.
+If this server cannot authenticate a user, it tries the secondary one.

 It is possible to specify a file containing all users that the primary LDAP server is handling by specifying the option `--ldap.responsible-for`.